timvieira/blog/content/em.md

 That's basically what EM is going to do:

-- initialization: guess a model (alternatively, guess data completions and reorder the two steps below ME rather than EM)
+initialize: guess model parameters, \theta.[^ME-alg]

+repeat until some convergence criterion is met

-- E step: generate fake complete data: use the model to complete that data in a manner which is consistent with the observations.
+  * E step: generate fake complete data: use the model to complete that data in a manner which is consistent with the observations.

-- M step: re-fit the model to that fake data,
+  * M step: re-fit the model to that fake data,

-- repeat until some convergence criterion is met
+[^ME-alg]: Alternatively, one can initialize with a guess of the data completions and reorder the two steps below "M-E" rather than "E-M."

 Consider a slightly dumbed down version of EM, called Monte Carlo EM (MCEM).